 Source: alternativephotography.com Making the most of Kodak aerochrome

 Infrared Film Photography Tips

 Best to manage expectations and proceed with an experimental attitude.

 For Infrared Film Photography, use a camera that does not auto advance film (Auto load cameras use small LED lights to detect and count frames and will cause light leaks and potentially fog film).
 Use a camera that DOES NOT have LED sensors that detect the DX Code but a manual ISO/ASA setting.
 Examples: Canon Ae1, Pentax K1000, Nikon F series, Olympus Trip 35…

 Use a Color Filter

-Infrared Film Photography requires a color filter, otherwise film behaves like normal film.
+Infrared Film Photography requires a color filter, otherwise, film behaves like a normal film.